Stay informed here of our news and current events and activities. See also our Posts (listed on every page).

 LWV Klamath County, General meeting, May, 2018

-If you were unable to attend our last Annual meeting, here is a link to our LWV Klamath Annual Meeting Presentation on Immigration issues in Klamath County on May 17, 2018.
+At our last Annual meeting on May 17, 2018, members discussed Immigration issues in Klamath County.
 We invited Immigration Attorney in Klamath, Neal Metler, and Miss Cinco de Mayo Klamath County 2018, Victoria Gaeta.
-The full presentation is about 49 minutes long.
+The full presentation below is about 49 minutes long.

 We were able to record this thanks to Chris Marshall, who also has a radio show at OIT and teaches at KCC.
 We were able to share this with you thanks to Sarah Andrews, LWVOR office coordinator.
 It takes a community of people to keep LWV alive and well.

 Updates on recent and upcoming activities from LWV and LWV Oregon:

 On Friday, January 4, HR1 was introduced in the House of Representatives.
 This bill comprises a bold, transformative set of reforms to strengthen our democracy and return political power to the people.
 The League of Women Voters has worked to influence the language of this bill to ensure that voting rights are strengthened by this important legislation.
 LWV has done so within the Declaration for American Democracy coalition.